 Mission and Goals

 Wachusett Greenways’ mission is connecting the Wachusett community with trails and greenways.
 In 1995, this all-vounteer nonprofit group and our partners began to build and maintain trails.
 Members, volunteers, donors and many partners are central to our work.
-We envision an expanded network of trails and roads for non-motorized recreation and transportation in central Massachusetts
+We envision an expanded network of trails and greenways for non-motorized recreation and transportation in central Massachusetts.

-The Mass Central Rail Trail (MCRT), our largest project, will connect 30 miles along a former railroad between Barre, Oakham, Rutland, Holden, West Boylston and Sterling.
-As of 2014, we have completed 19 miles of the MCRT including eight bridges and the Charnock and Pommogussett tunnels.
+The Mass Central Rail Trail (MCRT), our largest project, will connect 30 miles mainly along the former Mass Central railroad between Barre, Oakham, Rutland, Holden, West Boylston and Sterling.
+WG and our partners have completed nearly twenty miles of the MCRT including ten bridges and the Charnock and Pommogussett tunnels.
 Other groups are working to connect the rest of the 104-mile route between Northampton and Boston.